 In addition, CDR requires that individuals complete coursework and supervised practice in program(s) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-At present. graduates who successfully complete the ACEND-accredited DPD program at Carson-Newman University are eligible to apply to an ACEND-accredited supervised practice program.
+At present, graduates who successfully complete the ACEND-accredited DPD program at Carson-Newman University are eligible to apply to an ACEND-accredited supervised practice program.

-Dr. Karen Gibson RDN CSSD Associate Professor and Director kgibson@cn.edu
+Jennifer Finley MS RDN LDN Assistant Professor and Director jfinley@cn.edu

-Didactic Program in Nutrition and Dietetics Department of Family and Consumer Sciences Carson-Newman University Jefferson City, TN 37760 (865) 471-3295
+Didactic Program in Nutrition and Dietetics Department of Family and Consumer Sciences Carson-Newman University Jefferson City, TN 37760 (865) 471-3298

 111

 Table of Contents

 Welcome Letter to the DPD Program ii

-OVERVIEW
+OVEDVIEW

-Mission Statement 1
+OVERVIEW Mission Statement 1

 Goals and Measurable Outcomes 1

-Accreditation Status and Information 2017 ACEND Standards 1
+Accreditation Status and Information 1

+2017 ACEND Standards

-Admission Requirements into the DPD Program 5
+Admission Requirements into the DPD Program 2 5 5

 Who is a Registered Dietitian/Nutritionist?
-2 5 5 6
+5

-Careers and Salaries in Dietetics 6 7
+Careers and Salaries in Dietetics 6

-Pathways to Become a Registered Dietitian/Nutritionist An Introduction to the Dietetic Internship Application Process 7
+Pathways to Become a Registered Dietitian/Nutritionist 7

+An Introduction to the Dietetic Internship Application Process 7

 BEING A DPD STUDENT AT CARSON-NEWMAN

 Working with your Advisor 8

-Program Costs and Laboratory Fees 8 9
+Program Costs and Laboratory Fees 8

-Admission and Eligibility to the DPD Program at CN Eligibility to Apply for a Dietetic Internship 9
+Admission and Eligibility to the DPD Program at CN 9

+Eligibility to Apply for a Dietetic Internship 9

 DPD Course that Require Some Planning 9

 FN 466 Field Experience in FND 9

 FN 310/CS 432 10

-DPD Degree Requirements Transfer Students and Assessment of Prior Learning 10 12
+DPD Degree Requirements 10

+Transfer Students and Assessment of Prior Learning 12

 Formal Assessment of Student Learning 12

-Retention and Remediation 12
+Retention and Remediation 12 13

-General University Academic and Program Policies and Procedures 13
+General University Academic and Program Policies and Procedures Academic Calendar 13

-Academic Calendar

-C-N Undergraduate Catalog Students Rights and Responsibilities
+C-N Undergraduate Catalog

+Students Rights and Responsibilities

 C-N Eagle Student Handbook

 Protection of Privacy (FERPA)

 Access to Student Support Services

-Student Complaint and Grievance Policy Student Liability Insurance
+Student Complaint and Grievance Policy

+Student Liability Insurance

 Professional Development as a DPND Student 14

 Academy of Nutrition and Dietetics (AND) Membership

 Student Academy of Nutrition and Dietetics (SAND) Membership

 Building your Professional Portfolio (electronic) Scholarship and Award Opportunities

 Scholarship and Award Opportunities

 APPLYING FOR A DIETETIC INTERNSHIP AND MORE 18

-Decide If and Where You Will Apply for a Dietetic Internship -
+Decide If and Where You Will Apply for a Dietetic Internship . •

 Dietetic Internship Centralized Application Process (DICAS)

 Declaration of Intent to Graduate and/or Verification Statement

-Eligibility to Become a Dietetic Technician, Registered (DTR) Certification in Family and Consumer Sciences (CFCS)
+Eligibility to Become a Dietetic Technician, Registered (DTR)

+Certification in Family and Consumer Sciences (CFCS)

 Graduate School

 APPENDIX

 Curriculum Map and Spreadsheet 24

 Four-Year Suggested Timeline for the DPD Student 25

-Food & Nutrition DPD Program Application Degree Plan and Application for Graduation 27 29
+Food & Nutrition DPD Program Application 27

+Degree Plan and Application for Graduation 29
-Student Complaint and Grievance Form 30

-Task List for DI Application Process for Spring Matching 31
+Student Complaint and Grievance Form Task List for DL Application Process for Spring Matching 30

+LIGHT LOT TO THE ADDITION PROCOCC FOR SORING MATCHING 21